 Energy Efficiency Measures

-- We believe that sustainable construction and design are integral to a resilient portfolio of properties.
-In accordance with this belief, all facilities in the Life Storage portfolio must meet a rigorous set of internally developed energy efficiency guidelines.
+- Sustainable Construction & Design: All facilities in the Life Storage portfolio must meet a rigorous set of internally developed energy efficiency standards.

-- We have instituted policies and procedures that support our goal to minimize our environmental impact while simultaneously promoting responsible operating practices.
+- Policies & Procedures: We have instituted policies and procedures to minimize our environmental impact while simultaneously promoting responsible operating practices.